KAlexK/mouse-delay/README.md

 ![Assembled driver](https://github.com/KAlexK/mouse-delay/blob/main/pics/driver-02.jpg)

 To measure the delay (1st delay) from the signal transmission to the connection of the mouse button switch contacts, you need to solder two wires to the button contacts.
+It is better to put the positive wire through a 1k resistor.
 Example:

 ![Button contacts](https://github.com/KAlexK/mouse-delay/blob/main/pics/test-mouse-02.jpg)